istio/istio.io/tests/README.md

    Like implies:

    - Same number of lines
-   - Same number of whitespace-seperated tokens per line
+   - Same number of whitespace-separated tokens per line
    - Tokens can only differ in the following ways:

      1. different elapsed time values (e.g., `30s` is like `5m`)